 We could say that Don Luis and his brand, Torrot, were something like the Tucker of Spanish motorcycles: they were indestructible and brought innovations that would later become popular, like the retractable sidestand and the scarf-style upward-facing exhaust pipe.

-Torrot stopped manufacturing its reliable and – still today – popular bicycles and then was reborn in 2011, driven by a venture in which the passion to supply people with a sustainable, practical, popular means of transport is once again the maxim.
+Torrot was reborn in 2011, driven by a venture in which the passion to supply people with an electric, sustainable, practical and popular means of transport is once again the maxim.